inductiva/inductiva/docs-sources/bring-your-own-software/run-R-stochastic-models.md

 project.download_outputs()
 ```

-At this point we'll have all of the CSV per temperature, ready to merge and visualize.
+At this point, you’ll have one CSV per temperature value, ready to merge and analyze.

-## Visualize ensemble results
+## Visualize Ensemble Results

-In the final step, we pull in every CSV produced around our base temperature, stack them into one DataFrame, and compute at each sweep:
+Finally, pull in every CSV produced around our base temperature, stack them into one DataFrame, and compute at each sweep:

 1. ⟨M⟩ (mean magnetization) across all sampled runs

 2. Lower (2.5%) and upper (97.5%) percentiles of M

+Plotting the mean curve with this confidence band shows the central behavior and the spread across simulations.

-We then plot the mean curve over sweep number and “shade in” the region between those percentiles—that shaded band is the envelope, showing the spread or uncertainty of the Monte Carlo realizations around T₀.
-This gives us both a central trend and a visual cue for how much individual runs deviate from it.
+We then plot the mean curve across sweep numbers and shade the region between those percentiles.
+This shaded area, called the envelope, captures the spread or uncertainty in the Monte Carlo realizations around T₀, providing both a central trend and a visual indication of variability across runs.

 ```python
 # Gather all metadata from the project